Food Shortages? Nope, Too Much Food In The Wrong Places

 In recent days, top U.S. government officials have moved to assure Americans that they won't lack for food, despite the coronavirus.

-As he toured a Walmart distribution center, Vice President Mike Pence announced that "America's food supply is strong."
-The FDA's deputy commissioner for food, Frank Yiannas (a former Walmart executive) told reporters during a teleconference that "there are no widespread or nationwide shortages of food, despite local reports of outages."
+As he toured a Walmart distribution center, Vice President Pence announced that "America's food supply is strong."
+The Food and Drug Administration's deputy commissioner for food, Frank Yiannas (a former Walmart executive) told reporters during a teleconference that "there are no widespread or nationwide shortages of food, despite local reports of outages."

 "There is no need to hoard," Yiannas said.

-In fact, the pandemic has caused entirely different problems: a spike in the number of people who can't afford groceries, and a glut of food where it's not needed.
+In fact, the pandemic has caused entirely different problems: a spike in the number of people who can't afford groceries and a glut of food where it's not needed.

-Dairy farmers in Wisconsin, Minnesota, and Georgia have been forced to dump thousands of gallons of milk that no one will buy.
-In Florida, vegetable growers are abandoning harvest-ready fields of tomatoes, yellow squash, and cucumbers for the same reason.
+Dairy farmers in Wisconsin, Minnesota and Georgia have been forced to dump thousands of gallons of milk that no one will buy.
+In Florida, vegetable growers are abandoning harvest-ready fields of tomatoes, yellow squash and cucumbers for the same reason.

 "We cannot pick the produce if we cannot sell it, because we cannot afford the payroll every week," says Kim Jamerson, a vegetable grower near Fort Myers.
 Those crops will be plowed back into the ground.
 "We'll have to tear 'em up," Jamerson says.
 "Just tear up beautiful vegetables that really could go elsewhere, to food banks, and hospitals, and rest homes."

 The country's food distribution system, in normal times, is a marvel, efficiently delivering huge amounts of food to consumers.
 But it relies on predictability, like a rail system that directs a stream of trains, on set schedules, toward their destinations.
-Now, some of the biggest destinations — chain restaurants, schools, and workplace cafeterias — have disappeared, and supply chains are struggling to adapt.
+Now, some of the biggest destinations — chain restaurants, schools and workplace cafeterias — have disappeared, and supply chains are struggling to adapt.

 Jay Johnson, with JGL Produce, a vegetable broker in Immokalee, Fla., is the kind of person who makes this system work — matching buyers with sellers.
-"You're getting phone calls, text messages, emails, all day and all night," he says. "'What's your price on this?
+"You're getting phone calls, text messages, emails, all day and all night," he says. " 'What's your price on this?
 What grade?
 Can you do a better deal?'
-You're doing all these micro-negotiations throughout the day."
+You're doing all these micronegotiations throughout the day."

 On Tuesday, March 24, he says, that all changed.
 "Everything got quiet.
-Wednesday, the 25th, super quiet.
+Wednesday, the 25th, superquiet.
 Thursday, now we're getting nervous."

 Normally, chain restaurants buy a steady supply of produce, week after week.
-But most have shut down — just as Florida's vegetable harvest shifted into high gear.
-"Now you're sitting there with all this production, perfect weather, and everybody's like, 'Oh no,'" Johnson says.
+But most have shut down — and did so just as Florida's vegetable harvest shifted into high gear.
+"Now you're sitting there with all this production, perfect weather, and everybody's like, 'Oh no,' " Johnson says.

 He told vegetable grower Mike Jamerson, Kim's husband, that "we're in trouble here.
 And it's to the point where I'm going to fill my warehouse up and I'm going to have to tell you to stop picking."